okiabrian123/prototype_for_resort_apps_ai_integrate/README.md

 ### Prerequisites
 - Node.js (v14 or higher) for frontend development
 - Go (v1.21 or higher) for backend services
+- OpenAI API key for chatbot functionality (optional for demo)

 ### Frontend Installation